stanfordroboticsclub/reacher-lab/README.md

 ### Upload reacher lab firmware to Teensy
 1. Open vscode and upload your lab 1 / 2 code.
 The Teensy application should open in the background.

-2. Click the open hex file button in the application window (left side) and choose the `firmware.hex` file in this folder.
+2. Click the open hex file button in the application window (left side) and choose the `firmware.hex` THAT'S IN THIS FOLDER (not from the lab 1/2 code).

-3. Then click program.
+3. Click the green auto button if it's not already highlighted

+4. Press the button on the Teensy to program it with the hex file

 ### Run simulator and robot simultaneously
 Run the python code: